The different needs and circumstances of borrowers call for varied types of home loans. For…

-Should I hire a mortgage broker?
+Should I hire an independent mortgage broker?

 For several reasons, shopping for mortgages can be very stressful and even boring!
 You’ll have to analyze several rates just so that you can compare this offer and that offer—all for the hope that you’ll get the best housing loan you can afford to pay.